Today, I will tell you the difference between AF and AF-S lenses in this article.

 Now about the main thing, Nikon has made a commercial division between its digital cameras.
 What is the division?
-And here is what, starting with the release of the budget SLR camera D40, all budget DSLR options from Nikon are produced only with AF-S focusing, i.e., they are all without a “screwdriver”, namely this: D40 / D40x / D60 / D3000 / D3100 / D3200 / D5000 / D5100.
+All budget DSLR options from Nikon are produced only with AF-S focusing, starting with the release of the D40, i.e., they are all without a “screwdriver,” namely this: D40 / D40x / D60 / D3000 / D3100 / D3200 / D5000 / D5100.

-Nikon is profitable, they end up making money on new lenses, i.e., all new DX lenses are in demand by the niche of people with budget DSLRs.
-For example, you have a D5000 and want to buy a portrait lens, but the trouble is that on a cheap 50mm f / 1.8 AF ($ 150) you will not have autofocus, so you will need to buy either a 35mm f/1.8 AF-S (250 $) or 50mm f/1.4 AF-S (450 $).
-That's how my dears, if you want autofocus - pay money.
-In general, this is not a problem, all new lenses are worth their money, and your costs will not be in vain, but still, I would like to use a “screwdriver”…
+Nikon is profitable; they make money on new lenses, i.e., all new DX lenses are in demand by the niche of people with budget DSLRs.
+For example, you have a D5000 and want to buy a portrait lens, but the trouble is that on a cheap 50mm f/1.8 AF ($196), you will not have autofocus, so you will need to buy either a 35mm f/1.8 AF-S ($135) or 50mm f/1.4 AF-S ($446).